steenhansen/type-czech/README.md

 - fragile entanglement

 The idea is to have detachable JavaScript checking routines run before and after your own functions that test types, emptiness, and mutations.
+These PRE and POST routines can be turned on or off at run-time.

 With TypeCzech you can:
  - check function parameter types